-With any law firm, there are policies and procedure that are essential.
-While employees generally do not like bright line rules and would prefer to work where there are no rules at all, this isn’t an option.
-Without some policies and procedures, no law firm can perform excellent work for the clients or remain financially solvent.
+With any law firm, there are policies and procedures that are essential.
+While employees generally do not like bright-line rules and would prefer to work where there are no rules at all, this isn’t an option.
+Without some policies and procedures, no law firm can do excellent work for the clients or remain financially solvent.

 There are endless examples of rules that law firms adopt (and the list obviously can vary dramatically by law firm).
-However, below are some common examples of items in which most law firms have bright line policies and procedures:
+However, below are some common examples of items where most law firms have bright-line policies and procedures:

 1.)
 Employees at most law firms generally have to report to work and depart at set times.
 Lunch might be at set times as well.
 Otherwise, the clients will be dissatisfied if there is nobody to assist them when they need help and attention.

 2.)
 Most law firms generally have some kind of billable hour requirements or else it’s hard to pay the bills and obligations of the firm.
 While most employees don’t like billable hour requirements, it is hard to be fiscally responsible as a firm (and meet payroll and other obligations) without being able to budget how much revenue is coming in each month.

 3.)
 Law firms generally have a filing system to ensure that client documents and records are kept in an orderly manner.
 Otherwise, a law firm can run into ethical problems if the client records are not properly maintained for safekeeping.

 4.)
 Teamwork (or a positive attitude) is also an essential part of a law firm.
 Law firms just do not work for the short or the long-term if the firm isn’t moving in one general direction.

 5.)
 Law firms generally have some kind of dress code.
 Obviously, some firms might be more formal, while other firms might be more laid-back in the approach.
 But most law firms generally have some standards about what is acceptable and what isn’t acceptable in the law office.